 We have Jesus’ crucifixion independently attested in the Pre-Mark Passion Narrative, Q, John, Paul, Hebrews, 1 Peter 2:24, Clement of Rome, Ignatius, Martyr, Josephus Flavius, and Cornelius Tacitus.
 This totals to at least 11 independent sources affirming the mode of crucifixion.This is quite persuasive considering historians often hold just two independent sources in high regard.
-Thus “That he was crucified is as sure as anything historical can ever be” (34).
-Atheist historian Gerd Ludemann agrees that “Jesus’ death as a result of crucifixion is indisputable” (35).
+Atheist historian Gerd Ludemann concludes that “Jesus’ death as a result of crucifixion is indisputable” (8).

 1. Dunn, J. 2003.
 Jesus Remembered. p.
 339.

 2. Dunn, J. 2003.
 Ibid.